SuperOfficeDocs/superoffice-docs/docs/apps/best-practices.md

 Expect problems when interacting with web services and handle unexpected responses at every junction.

-### Mixings APIs
+### Mixing APIs

 We recommend that each application either use REST or SOAP. **Don't mix multiple APIs** in the same application.
 Read more about which API is right for you in the [What API to use][13] section.

 ### Caching

 Cache all infrequently updated data.
-The following list contains information that should be asked for very infrequently:
+The following list contains information that should be asked for **very infrequently**:

-* All Lists (business, category, sale type, project type, web panels, etc.)
+* All Lists (business, category, sale type, project type, web panels, and so on)
 * All preferences
 * Address formats
 * Archive and MDO provider names